dhellmann/pymotw/PyMOTW/asynchat/index.rst

 The client works in much the same way as the handler.
 As with the :mod:`asyncore` implementation, the message to be sent is an argument to the client's constructor.
-When the socket connection is established, :func:`handle_connect()` is called so we can send the command and message data.
+When the socket connection is established, :func:`handle_connect()` is called so the client can send the command and message data.

 The command is pushed directly, but a special "producer" class is used for the message text.
-The producer is polled for data to send out over the network.
+The producer is polled for chunks of data to send out over the network.
 When the producer returns an empty string, it is assumed to be empty and writing stops.

 The client expects just the message data in response, so it sets an integer terminator and collects data in a list until the entire